bram2w/baserow/docs/plugins/boilerplate.md

 ```

 The development environment is now running, but the development servers have not yet
 been started.
-First we will apply all the migrations and start the Django backend
+First we will apply all the migrations, sync the templates and start the
-development server by executing the following commands.
+Django backend development server by executing the following commands.

 ```
 $ docker exec -it my-baserow-plugin-backend bash
 $ baserow migrate
+$ baserow sync_templates
 $ baserow runserver 0.0.0.0:8000
 ```